5 Ways to Handle Excuses from Those You Care About

 Thatcher and Bailis decided to approach such problems from the standpoint of self-determination theory, a motivational theory proposing that we are most likely to try to achieve goals that we ourselves set rather than those forced upon us by others.
 When you are autonomously motivated, you feel an inner drive and feel that you are in control of your destiny.
 If you fail, you’re failing yourself, not someone else.
 The question is whether people who have this inner-directed reason for doing something will be less likely to come up with excuses when they fail.

 Being defensive isn’t an all-or-nothing phenomenon, according to Thatcher and Bailis.
 Even if you’re autonomously motivated, you might prefer one type of excuse over another, or what they called “selective defensiveness.”
-Some excuses might be better than others in terms of reducing your anxiety about failure but still holding onto your goals.
+Some excuses might be better than others in terms of reducing your anxiety about failure but still allowing you to hold onto your goals.

 The kinds of excuses Thatcher and Bailis were studying involved ones we’re all used to using, namely the excuse not to exercise.
-When people are autonomously motivated to exercise, they see it as a goal they’re imposing on themselves rather than to please others, such as their partners, their physicians, or even perhaps their employers (through, for example incentivized health care plans.
+When people are autonomously motivated to exercise, they see it as a goal they’re imposing on themselves rather than something to please others.

 Essentially, then, the best type of excuse is one that doesn’t keep you from giving up on your goals, allows you to engage in a protective amount of self-deception, and doesn’t bring about negative consequences either in your personal relationships or your ability to meet goals in the future.